pombredanne/Saiweb.co.uk/source/_posts/2012-03-07-rhel-6-openstack-via-epel-nova-and-glance-on-kvm.markdown

 +--------------+--------------------------------------+
 ```

-Now I cheat I used virt-manager to force off the insance, create and attache an IDE cdrom and set it as the primary boot device.
+Now I cheat I used virt-manager to force off the insance, create and attach an IDE cdrom and set it as the primary boot device.
 BT5 boots from the ISO and I can even begin to work through the install to hard drive menus, which as irony would have it prompts me that it needs an 11.5GB partition to install upon :D

 I will cover producing proper images in my next openstack post, as the size of the storage volume should not be defined by the image in glance, it should be defined by the falvour being started.